${alt}

 By Brianna Mortensen and Tom Szymanski

-UNM Hospital Breaking Language Barriers with New Zuni Interpretation Program
+UNM Hospital Breaking Language Barriers with Recent Medical Interpreter Training Program at the Zuni Pueblo

-Now, with a new first-of-its-kind program, they are dedicating those same resources to train medical language interpreters to assist with competent and cohesive patient care outside UNM Hospital, in the Zuni language.
-This is important so that Zuni People can access care in their own language, in their home community and avoid the long drive to Albuquerque.
+Now, with a new first-of-its-kind program, they are dedicating those same resources to train medical interpreters outside UNM Hospital, at the Zuni Pueblo.
+This is important so that Zuni People can access care in their own language, in their home community.
 That alone reduces a significant barrier to access health care and makes the delivery of care more equitable on Tribal lands.

 Importance of Language Access in Medicine: